ltl3A87/starter-academic/content/home/experience.md

   company_url = "https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/"
   location = "Beijing, China"
   date_start = "2021-02-23"
-  date_end = ""
+  date_end = "2021-08-31"
   description = """ Supervised by senior researcher Mengyu Zhou
   * Design and implement the advanced algorithm for key phrases extraction.
-(This work will be deployed in Forms, Teams)
+(This work has been deployed in Forms, Teams as Word cloud insight to provide a visualization of responses for text questions.
+It recieved very positive feedbacks from the customers!)
-  * Table Conditional Formatting Recommendation (table semantic interpretation, representation, recommendation)
+  * Learning Analysis Semantics over Tabular Data via Conditional Formatting as Proxy.
+In this research project, we proposed a sophiscated method to encode the table context with good comprehension to numerical tabular data, which can select condition type, formatting type and critical values to automatically recommend conditional formatting visualization for human beings.

-  We are going to submit a paper to CIKM for the second work in May.
+  We have submitted a paper to SIGMOD for the second work in July.
   """

 [[experience]]